 This target side and your choice of apps that I'll tell you about will help bridge the gap between the auditory training your used to and the visually based shooting you need for the real world.

 I'm glad you asked :)

-Even though shooting is 80% visual, it's mostly ignored and MASSIVELY misunderstood.
+Even though shooting is 80% visual, the visual aspects of shooting are mostly ignored and MASSIVELY misunderstood.

-One of the keys to dynamic shooting is how quickly you can shift focus and regain clear vision.
+One of the keys to dynamic shooting is how quickly you can shift focus and regain clear, coordinated vision.